zhiqic/Rethinking-Counting/README.md

 ## TensorFlow
-We provide TensorFlow plugin and appropriate Python wrappers that can be used to directly replace the `tf.contrib.layers.conv2d` function.
-Note our C++/CUDA code natively supports only NCHW format for input.
-Please update your TensorFlow models to use this format.
+We provide a TensorFlow plugin and accompanying Python wrappers that can be used to directly replace the `tf.contrib.layers.conv2d` function.
+Our C++/CUDA code only supports NCHW format for input, so you'll need to update your TensorFlow models accordingly.

 Requirements and dependency libraries for TensorFlow plugin:
  * Python (tested on Python2.7 and Python3.5)